-It is contained within a white plastic box with a red lever that allows you to easily set the trap inside.
-The spring-set trap is triggered when a possum interacts with the bite bar.
+It is housed in a white plastic box with a red lever that allows you to easily set the spring-set trap.
+It is triggered when a possum interacts with the bite bar.

 The Trapinator is designed to be tree mounted.
 However, you can also mount it on a post or a fence support (so long as it is upright).

 When selecting a tree, look for signs of possums such as scratches and horizontal bite marks.

 Find a tree roughly the same diameter as a dinner plate as this is a good size for possums to climb.

 Using a chew card is the best way to find a good place for your trap.
 These show which predators are around and where they are more likely to interact with a trap.

 Put paste on the bite block.
 Try peanut butter, jam, nutella or a specially made possum dough.

 Never use a meat-based lure as this may increase the risk of non-target species interacting with the trap.